-Phillip Morris, PhD, Assistant Professor
+Phillip Morris, PhD, Associate Professor

-Dr. Morris is an Assistant Professor in the Department of Leadership, Research, and Foundations at UCCS.
+Dr. Phillip Morris is an Associate Professor in the Department of Leadership, Research, and Foundations at UCCS.
 Dr. Morris earned his Ph.D. in Higher Education Administration from the University of Florida, with a minor in Research, Evaluation, and Methodology.
 Dr. Morris' research focuses on veteran and military student success, access to higher education, and advancing instructional outcomes.
-Dr. Morris has published in journals such as Community College Review and Institutional Research Applications and has been a reviewer for The Journal of Higher Education.
+Dr. Morris has led multiple grant funded initiatives and has published in journals such as Community College Review, Journal of American College Health, and Journal of Continuing Higher Education.
+(719) 255-4092 Columbine Hall 3049 pmorris@uccs.edu

-pmorris@uccs.edu